cityjson/specs/docs/schema.rst

 - do the BuildingParts have a parent Building?
 - do the BuildingInstallation have a parent Building?
 - are the arrays for the boundaries and the semantics coherent? (same structure)
+- are there duplicate keys (IDs) for the City Objects?
+If yes then an error is returned.

 Errors and warnings are returned to the user.